CumulusNetworks/docs/content/cumulus-linux-519/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 ```

 - To show configuration and native hardware data counters for a specific control plane policer from the time the switch booted or `switchd` restarted, run the `nv show system control-plane policer <policer-id> native` command.
--To show only control plane policer native hardware data counters from the time the switch booted or `switchd` restarted, run the `nv show system control-plane policer <policer-id> statistics native` command.
+- To show only control plane policer native hardware data counters from the time the switch booted or `switchd` restarted, run the `nv show system control-plane policer <policer-id> statistics native` command.

 #### Clear Control Plane Policer Counters